|

 Timeline for Reviewing Student Responses

-You need time to read and process student responses to the Just-in-Time Teaching questions you've posed before the class period in which you will discuss their answers.
-How much time that takes will depend on the complexity of the questions, how many students are in the class, and how quickly you read.
+You will need time to read and process student responses to the Just-in-Time Teaching questions you've posed before the class period in which you will lead the discussion of their answers.
+How much time that takes will depend on the complexity of the questions, how many students are in the class, and how quickly you can process the information.
 Most instructors who use JiTT set a deadline of two or three hours prior to the beginning of class.
 However, some instructors ask for the responses by the evening before the lecture period, especially for an early morning class.
 This short time span for you responding to their work is what gives Just-in-Time Teaching its sense of immediacy.
-(Typically, students are given a few days to one week to complete the questions outside of class.
-However, some instructors give only one day for students to respond.)
+Students may be given a few days to one week to think about the questions outside of class.
+However, to foster the sense of immediacy many instructors give only one day for students to respond.

 Processing Student Responses

-As you read your students' responses to the JiTT questions, you need to do two things simultaneously: evaluate their answers and think about how you will integrate their responses into the class.
+As you read your students' responses to the JiTT questions, you need to do two things simultaneously: evaluate their answers and think about how you will integrate their responses into the lesson.